earaya/voodoo/README.md

 Main Classes/Packages of note
 =============================

-### HttpServer and HttpServerConfig
+### VoodooApplication and Component

-Encapsulates the configuration and lifecycle of a HTTP server which is initialized with two servlet contexts:
+Encapsulates the configuration and lifecycle of an HTTP server which is initialized with `Components`.

+Two components provided are a `RestComponent` for Jersey API endpoints, and a `StaticComponent` for serving static assets.

+Please see the samples on how to use these components.
+You can also implement your own components.
+Please not that in case of path conflicts, the first component registered wins.

 The metrics context serves MetricsServlet straight from Yammer's excellent metrics-servlet project.
-Should you choose to use the various metrics-XXX libraries to instrument your application any meters, gauges, timers etc that you gather will be made available in JSON form from this context.
-If you don't collect any such metrics: a) you should be and b) you can still use the metrics context to get a thread dump from your app over HTTP.
+Should you choose to use the various metrics-XXX libraries to instrument your application any meters, gauges, timers etc that you gather will be made available in JSON form from this context, you'll be able to access them by simply annotating your endpoints.
-See https://github.com/codahale/metrics for the full glory of metrics

-The root context is bound to a GuiceServletContextListener.
-Used in conjunction with JerseyServletModule (see below), you can specify the packages containing your Jersey resources, which will then be served up under the root context.
-See the examples below for how to plug all this together.
+Please look at [yammer-metrics](https://github.com/codahale/metrics) for more details.

 It's important to note that the HttpServer is hard-coded to use a [SPDY](http://www.chromium.org/spdy/spdy-whitepaper) connector since it'll degrade to HTTP if the client does not support SPDY.
 This, however, means that Voodoo requires Java 7.